 Every year, eager, civic-minded Richmonders find RCLI’s Christian leadership program to be the perfect setting in which to exchange ideas, grow spiritually, and develop a network for action.
 And our region is the better for it.

 Admission to RCLI is competitive, with about 30 Class members participating each year.
+The application prcoess for the RCLI ’19 Class will open February 1 and remain open until the March 30 deadline.

 Portrait of a Typical Class Member